The Importance Of Protein In Your Diet

 Enjoy exploring additional ways to get your healthy dose of protein each day.
-I am a huge supporter of ethically and sustainably sourcing meat, and enjoying it in a healthy moderation.
+I am a huge supporter of ethically and sustainably sourcing meat and enjoying it in healthy moderation.
 You can also do it in an easily digestible way – such as drinking it!
 There are lots of protein powders on the market but often they contain added sugar and nasties.
 My personal favourite is Nuzest Clean Lean Protein.
 I have been using this every day for years now.
 I find it a really simple and easy way to bump up the protein content in my diet.
-I also love the taste of it and use it as a natural sweetner in my morning smoothie or porridge.
+I also love the taste of it and use it as a natural sweetener in my morning smoothie or porridge.

-I personally have a quite a high protein diet.
-I am an active person exercising 5-6 day a week, lead a busy lifestyle, and I used to suffer with a low immune system and food cravings.
+I personally have quite a high protein diet.
+I am an active person exercising 5-6 day a week, lead a busy lifestyle, and I used to suffer from a low immune system and food cravings.
 Ensuring I get enough protein into my diet is vital for me if I want to support my energy requirements and feel satiated and energized throughout the day.

-Animal protein – organic or free range chicken, beef, lamb, fish, seafood, eggs
+Animal protein – organic or free-range chicken, beef, lamb, fish, seafood, eggs

 Dairy protein – cottage cheese, yoghurt, cheese